 To achieve this our students are trained to create an environment which is safe, supported, respectful, interesting and challenging.
 An environment which supports key social and emotional skill development.

-partners agreed young people showed increased confidence to debate their beliefs with their peers
+students agreed Young people showed increased confidence to debate their beliefs with their peers

 students agreed young people show increased knowledge of the UK political system